← All posts

 The Cauliflower Crust: Who It's Actually For

-The cauliflower crust is not a low-calorie option, a low-carb option, or meaningfully "healthier" than the standard thin crust in any macro-relevant way.
+The cauliflower crust is not a low-calorie option, a low-carb option, or meaningfully healthier than the standard thin crust in any macro-relevant way.
 At 590 calories and 87g of carbs, it's heavier than the 490-calorie, 88g-carb standard thin — nearly identical carbs at more calories.

 Who it's actually for: people avoiding gluten who can't do the gluten-friendly crust, or people who prefer the taste and texture.
 Both are legitimate reasons.
 It's just not a nutritional upgrade.